-Remuneration of the board of directors and general manager of Castle Alternative Invest AG shall be effected in accordance with the provisions of the Articles, notably article 17.
-The board of directors determined that its members and member of management be remunerated annually as follows (pro-rata when a mandate is not executed for a full year):
+Remuneration of the board of directors, the liquidators and general manager of Castle Alternative Invest AG (in liquidation) shall be effected in accordance with the provisions of the Articles, notably article 17.
+The board of directors determined that its members, the liquidators and the member of management be remunerated annually as follows (pro-rata when a mandate is not executed for a full year):

-Remuneration 2020 2019

-TCHF TCHF
+Remuneration 2021 TCHF 2020 TCHF

 Chairman 55 55

 Deputy chairman 44 44

 Committee chairman 44 44

 Member 33 33

 General manager 75 75

-The remuneration of the board of directors shall be payable by the end of each quarter.
+The remuneration of the board of directors/liquidators shall be payable by the end of each quarter.
 The remuneration of the general manager shall be payable once per year in arrears.